Photo of Professionals at The Law Offices of Campana, Hoffa & Morrone, P.C.

 Driving high: Marijuana use puts drivers in danger

-On Behalf of | Feb 14, 2018 | car accidents | 0 comments
+On Behalf of | Feb 14, 2018 | Car Accidents | 0 comments

 In a recent post on this blog, we discussed the fact that marijuana laws are changing across the country.
 While recreational use is still illegal in Pennsylvania and on the federal level, the state does allow people to legally use medical marijuana.
 Other states have also made all marijuana use legal.